Graduate School

 Language Requirements

-For the master of arts degree, the student must show foreign language proficiency (including American Sign Language) equivalent to that attained at the end of a second-year university course in that language with a grade of "C" (2.00) or better.
+For the Master of Arts degree, the student must show foreign language proficiency (including American Sign Language) equivalent to that attained at the end of a second-year university course in that language with a grade of "C" (2.00) or better.
 English is not considered a foreign language for purposes of this requirement.
 There is no language requirement for the Master of Arts in Interdisciplinary Studies degree.
-For other master’s degrees, there is no foreign language requirement unless a language is required in the individual student’s program.
+For other master's degrees, there is no foreign language requirement unless a language is required in the individual student's program.
 A student must be enrolled to complete their foreign language requirement before they take the final oral examination for the degree.

 Graduate Program of Study

-A regular master’s degree student must complete a program of study in consultation with an advisor/advisory committee before completing 18 graduate credits.
-This includes credits earned as a post-baccalaureate, graduate nondegree-seeking student, or graduate student.
+A regular master's degree student should complete a program of study in consultation with an advisor/advisory committee before completing 18 graduate credits.
+This includes credits earned as a post-baccalaureate, graduate nondegree-seeking student, or graduate student that are transferred to the graduate degree.
+Students who wish to transfer credit to OSU must submit a Transfer Credit Request form before they submit their program of study.

 The final program of study must be submitted to the Graduate School at least 15 weeks prior to the date of the student’s final examination.

-Effective fall 2005, all graduate student programs of study submitted to the Graduate School must consist of, at a minimum, 50 percent graduate stand-alone courses.
+All graduate student programs of study submitted to the Graduate School must consist of, at a minimum, 50 percent graduate stand-alone courses.
 The remaining credits may be the 500 component of 400/500 slash courses.

 If a minor is declared, approximately two-thirds of the work (30 graduate credits) should be listed in the major field and one-third (a minimum of 15 graduate credits) in the minor field.
 In such cases, the student’s advisory committee must include a member from the minor department.